leo-leesco/fun/README.md

 types and type abstraction.
 We show syntactic type soundness (via progress and subject reduction) by reasoning by induction on typing derivations.
 We also show how to obtain semantic properties via logical relations by reasoning by induction on the structure of types.
-We also introduce subtyping and row polymorphism and illustrate typing problems induced by side effects (references) and the need for the value restriction.
+Finally, we introduce subtyping, row polymorphism, and illustrate the problems induced by side effects (references) and the need for the value restriction.

 The third part of the course describes more advanced features of type